euclidesgc/clean-architecture-scaffolding/README.md

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

 * `scaffolding.layers.templates`: Array of strings with folder template definitions.
 * `scaffolding.layers.test`: Check to create the same structure in test folder too.